-investments (continued)
+Investments (continued)

-The Federation invested £10,000 in Third Sector Consortia Management LLP a company delivering and managing public and community services during the year.
-The company made profits before tax of £395,000 for the year ended 31 March 2011.
-The Federations share of the profit was £39,500 and estimated tax due was £11,000.
+The Federation holds a £10,000 investment in Third Sector Consortia Management LLP a company delivering and managing public and community services during the year.
+The company made profits before tax of £109,246 for the year ended 31 March 2012.
+The Federations share of the profit was £13,240 and estimated tax due was £4,000.
 No provision has been made for either the Federation's share of the profits or the tax due in these statements.

 The Federation has a £25 share in a My Home Finance Limited a company limited by guarantee.
 The company provides finance to members of the public who are unable to obtain credit from reputable organisations.
-At 31 March 2011 the Federation held £968,762 on behalf of My Home Finance Limited which is not included in the Federation's cash at bank and in hand.
+At 31 March 2012 the Federation held no cash (2011 -£968,762) on behalf of My Home Finance Limited.